Mohamed-Ishak/Weather-Application/README.md

 So you can Start Execute anyone of these classes

 I have Implemenet The Appium Server to run Programmatically by the help of AppiumDriverLocalService class So You can start , stop and configer the Appium Server without need to do it manually
+So I Have AppiumUtils class which have local Path for the main.js You will need to change it based on the appium server location.

+I have separte the Project  into  3 main Parts
+1) screens
+2) tests
+3) utils

+in screen I created a class for each screeen So it will have it's own locators and functions based on PageObject Design pattern in test I have created the required Scenarios in the utils package I have implements AppiumUtils and AppiumActions which inheret the utils

+I have Integrate the Frame work with Extent Report